huggingface/datasets/datasets/cedr/README.md

 Annotating sentences with labels of their emotions was performed with the help of [a crowdsourcing platform](https://yandex.ru/support/toloka/index.html?lang=en).

 The annotators’ task was: “What emotions did the author express in the sentence?”.
-The annotators were allowed to put an arbitrary number of the following emotion labels: "joy", "sadness", "anger", "fear", and "surprise"
+The annotators were allowed to put an arbitrary number of the following emotion labels: "joy", "sadness", "anger", "fear", and "surprise".

+If the accuracy of an annotator on the control sentences (including the trial run) became less than 70%, or if the accuracy was less than 66% over the last six control samples, the annotator was dismissed.

 Sentences were split into tasks and assigned to annotators so that each sentence was annotated at least three times.
+A label of a specific emotion was assigned to a sentence if put by more than half of the annotators.

 #### Who are the annotators?

 Only those of the 30% of the best-performing active users (by the platform’s internal rating) who spoke Russian and were over 18 years old were allowed into the annotation process.
+Moreover, before a platform user could be employed as an annotator, they underwent a training task, after which they were to mark 25 trial samples with more than 80% agreement compared to the annotation that we had performed ourselves.

 ### Personal and Sensitive Information